Need to improve your meditation practice?

-If you have tried meditating in the past and have found it mostly frustrating or stressful, I have a solution for you.
+If you have tried meditating in the past and found it frustrating or stressful, I have a solution for you.
 I love meditation.
 Truly.
 If you’re familiar with my work, you know that it is always on my list of best practices.

 But I still struggle with it.

 I have anxiety – as in the clinical definition of it.
 That means I have to contend with a lingering sense of panic and overwhelm even when I am perfectly happy.

 It also means that even though I love meditation and believe in it wholeheartedly, there are days when it is a miserable experience.
 Sometimes those days are too frequent.

 But I discovered something that calms my brain and body just enough that I can actually be present in my meditation without feeling like a total nut case.

 Here’s why I use them and why they work.